Zoomzeta/Concordia-University-project-1/README.md

 Castle of Horrors: A 1st person puzzle adventure in which an ususpecting guest must traverse the maze-like castle to find the exit and escape.
 Throughout the way, you, the guest, will solve puzzles and avoid and the spirits haunting the place in the hopes of finding an escape.

 Chash in time: A real-time role playing game in which you control a party of warriors across different persiods of time to put an end to the time anomaly threathening to destroy all of reality.
 Controlling the knight, you will be traversing different time periods and fight back against forces of all kinds with the aid of your AI controleed party memebers, all while accruing experience points to increase your stats during this adventure.

+Star Frog: A space-shooter inspired by Star Fox, Star Frog has you flying and fighting across an asteroid field.
+Together with with 3 other pilots, your objective is to shoot down enemy pilots in space and take them down before they take you down using both lasers and a limited supply of bombs to win.